Do Go On - 397 - Aviator Charles Kingsford Smith

 Don't worry about it.

-In June of 1930, he achieved an east to west crossing of the Atlantic from Ireland to Newfoundland
+In June of 1930, he achieved an east to west crossing of the Atlantic from

-in 31 and a half hours, again, flying the Southern Cross, that little plane that could.
+again flying the Southern Cross, that little plane that could.

-It's a tough little plane.
+Wow, it's a tough little plane.

-31 and a half hours.
+Yeah, 31 and a half hours.

 I can't believe it.

-It's crazy to me that this is a one sentence tidbit on Wikipedia.
+It's crazy to me that this is a one-sentence tidbit on Wikipedia.

 Here it is.

-In 1930, he competed in an England to Australia air race and flying solo won the event taking
+In 1930, he competed in an England to Australia air race,

 That's it.